 Updated July 30, 2020

 It may sound strange, but bankruptcy can be one of the best decisions you ever make for your financial future.
 It provides relief from your debts and creditors, and gives you a second chance at financial independence.
 However, the stress of bankruptcy can often be overwhelming and difficult to manage.
 Many people feel the physical and emotional effects of financial hardship.
 This article talks about different ways you to handle the stress of bankruptcy.

 The Negative Feelings That Bankruptcy Can Elicit

 The main ways that bankruptcy affects your emotional health is through stress and anxiety.
 Most people filing for bankruptcy have never been through the process before, and likely never thought they'd have to.
-The idea of bankruptcy can create a significant amount of uncertainty and stress.
-Many people experience feels of stress, anxiety, depression, and failure.
+The idea of bankruptcy can create a significant amount of uncertainty.
+Many people experience feelings of stress, anxiety, depression, and failure.